 Most forensic toxicologists work in labs run by law enforcement agencies, medical examiners or private drug testing facilities.
 They often must sit or stand for long periods of time.
 The tests they perform require very fine motor skills and a dogged commitment to following rigorous scientific protocols.

 Working with bodily fluids and tissue samples can be messy and smelly.
-The forensic toxicologist is also exposed to details about often heinous crimes, which can cause mental anguish.
+The forensic toxicologist is also exposed to details about crimes, which can be emotionally difficult.

 The workload can be significant, and when the samples come from a crime scene, the pressure to perform tests faster can be strong.
-The forensic toxicologists must be able to resist this pressure, work efficiently without rushing, and prioritize effectively.
+The forensic toxicologist must be able to resist this pressure, work efficiently without rushing and prioritize effectively.

 Applying for Financial Aid (Part II)